chromium/chromium/docs/fuchsia/gpu_testing.md

 --fuchsia-out-dir=/path/to/fuchsia/outdir
 ```

+Note that `fx serve` must be running for communication with the device to
+succeed.

 ## Run on a device the host is connected to remotely via ssh

 Note the `--ssh-config` flag, which should point to the config file used to set